Reforms in the Tax Management of Related-Party Transactions in Vietnam: Toward a Global Control Standard

 Comparability and Burden of Proof: Standards for Technical Defense

 The Vietnamese proposal also raises the standard for comparability.
 In emerging markets, the lack of local financial data is often an obstacle.
-However, the new regulations emphasize that the analysis of comparables cannot be reduced to a mechanical selection of industry codes.
+Conversely, the new regulations emphasize that the analysis of comparables cannot be reduced to a mechanical selection of industry codes.
 The expected standard requires consistency:

 Implications for Groups Operating in Emerging Markets